How to Craft a Great Résumé / LinkedIn Profile

 Second Pass: What Did You Learn?

-After you’ve digested the updates you made to what you have done, sit down and take another pass at each of the entries in your profile.
+After you’ve digested what you have done, sit down and take another pass at each of the entries in your profile.
 This time you are looking to add some depth and color to what you have done.
 This time we are going to add what you learned in each role.

 What you have learned is actually far more important that what you have done.
 What you have learned is everything!
 When an interviewer is asking you questions, they are using the framework of what you have done to try and figure out the depth of what you have learned.